WendyAnthony/Code_Each_Day/Code-Projects-2022.md

 - I created a package ```natmapr``` using the functions I created to make ggplots out of iNaturalist observations

 **Thoughts:**
-- I was having problems getting function in package to work, as ```devtools::check``` made me follow proper conventions for my code
+- I was having problems getting function in package to work, as ```devtools::check``` made me follow proper conventions for my code (and that's a GOOD thing!)
 - I uploaded sample data ```.RDS``` file, and then had to use df$col formatting to access the column names properly

 **Links to code work:**